 Yay Bikes!
-Journeys tell the story of how Yay Bikes! is transforming lives and communities, from the perspective of those we’ve impacted.
+Journeys recount how Yay Bikes! is transforming lives and communities, from the perspective of those we’ve impacted.
 In this installment, we hear from Nick Tepe, Director of Athens County Public Libraries, about how Yay Bikes! has enriched his life and made his community of Nelsonville more bicycle friendly.

 RIDING SOLO: “That’s just what I do, I ride my bike to where I want to go.”